 The Program will maintain and monitor student radiation exposure data through the usage of personal monitoring devices (film badges) provided by the Program.
 Exposure data reports will be maintained and monitored by the Clinical Coordinator.
-The reports will be made available to students within thirty school days following the receipt of data and posted on the bulletin board in the radiography classroom voiding any confidential information.
+The reports will be made available to students within thirty school days following the receipt of data.
 The report is available for discussion with the Clinical Coordinator anytime the student has a question.
-A report indicating over-exposure of 100mR or greater is immediately discussed with the student by the Clinical Coordinator.
-The cause of the exposure will be investigated, and appropriate action is taken to correct the situation.
+Students and faculty members are highly recommended to implement all radiation safety measures and to keep their quarterly exposure to less than 250 mrem (2.5 mSv).
+A report indicating exposure of 500 mrem (5 mSv) or greater is immediately discussed with the student by the Clinical Coordinator.
+The cause of the exposure will be investigated, and appropriate action is taken to correct the situation, such as counseling and copy of the investigative report will be placed in the student's file. (revised 04/20/20)